Cascading Style Sheet

 1.2.1.3 The class Selector

-selector is most often used on several elements.
+The class selector is used to specify a style for a group of elements.
+Unlike the id selector, the classselector is most often used on several elements.
 This allows you to set a particular style for many HTML elements with the same class.
 The class selector uses the HTML class attribute, and is defined with a "."
 In the example below, all HTML elements with class="center" will be center-aligned: .center {text-align:center;}

 You can also specify that only specific HTML elements should be affected by a class.
 In the example below, all p elements with class="center" will be center-aligned: Do NOT start a class name with a